 The square in front of the Rathaus often hosts festivals and events as well, such as the city’s main Christmas market.
 This means if you visit at the right time, you will be able to see the stunning building while enjoying the events and activities that are taking place in front of it.

-For those who enjoy a little culture without all of the history, this is also one of the best shopping areas in the city.
+For those who enjoy a little culture without all of the histories, this is also one of the best shopping areas in the city.
 Beautiful squares, such as Mönckebergstrasse and Spitalerstraße, are surrounded by a wide and diverse range of shops.
-This allows people to purchase souvenirs and local products, while still taking in the culture of the city.

-The second stop we will be making is in Neustadt, a quarter that borders the Old Town of Altstadt.
-As you may expect from such an area, it features many similar sites and attractions to its neighbour.
+Neustadt, or Hamburg New Town, is a modern quarter that borders the Old Town.
+As you may expect from such an area, it features many similar sites and attractions to its neighbor.

-The Gansemarkt square and St. Michaelis church are two of the most prominent and important attractions in the city and both can be found in Neustadt.
+The Gansemarkt square and baroque church St. Michaelis church are two of the most prominent and best-known attractions in the city and both can be found in Neustadt.
 This makes it an ideal destination for anyone wanting to visit those locations.

 If you are intent on doing shopping during your time in the city, while still taking in plenty of its most famous sites, this should be a strong candidate for where you choose to stay.